ti-uni-bielefeld/T-SIMD/README.md

 # Quick Start

 First, download the latest release from <https://www.ti.uni-bielefeld.de/html/people/moeller/tsimd_warpingsimd.html> (section "Software Download").
-Unpack the archive and copy the contents of the folder starting with "CODE" into your project.
+Either download the single header library version `tsimd_sh.H` or download the full archive, unpack it and copy the contents of the folder starting with "CODE" into your project.

-To use the **T-SIMD** library, simply include the header file `tsimd.H` .
+To use the **T-SIMD** library, simply include the single-header file `tsimd_sh.H` or the `tsimd.H` header from the archive.

 # Example